FlorentContreras/Pendu/README.md

 # Pendu
-Small "Pendu" game, discover word (in franch) before being hanged
+Small "Pendu" game, discover word (in french) before being hanged

 Data are in "donnee.py"
 All functions are in "fonction.py"